The 5 Secrets to Teaching Great Writing

 [Related Article] – Two great ways to hunt for ideas

-Summary of Secret #3: Brainstorm first – write second
+Summary of Secret #3: Think first, write second

-- Teach brainstorming as a separate skill, then the selecting and sorting aspect of planning.
+- Teach brainstorming as a separate skill, then how to select and order ideas.

-- Where possible, students should spend 1/3 of their time brainstorming and planning.
+- Where possible, students should spend a third of their ‘writing’ time brainstorming and planning.

 - Practise shortening this time – do rapid-fire brainstorming activities to be ready for testing conditions.